 The SolarWinds NetFlow Traffic Analyzer (NTA) might well be called the Network Traffic Analyzer since it handles not just the original Cisco NetFlow but many of its variants from other manufacturers, as well as NetFlow’s primary alternative, sFlow.
-(That’s why we covered NTA in our roundup of sFlow collectors and analyzers.)
+(That’s why we covered NTA in our review of sFlow collectors and analyzers).

-NTA is not a standalone tool, but rather a module that can be added to SolarWinds’ Network Performance Monitor (NPM).
+SolarWinds NTA is not a standalone tool, but rather a module that can be added to SolarWinds’ Network Performance Monitor (NPM).
+The combination of these two modules create a complete network monitoring software package.
 NTA and NPM integrate with the rest of SolarWinds’ Orion platform tools, such as the Network Configuration Manager.

 NTA collects interface-level flow data and Cisco Class-Based Quality of Service (CBQoS) data, combining them with performance data that NPM collects from SNMP, WMI, and other sources.
 It processes the data to produce interactive graphs and customizable reports, giving you “one pane of glass” visibility into your network’s status and its historical behavior.